dustinfant/Threat-Intel-Feed/README.md

 • Automated fetching and normalization of RSS feeds

-• Export feeds to CSV or STIX using `export_csv.py`
+• Export feeds to CSV or STIX

 ────────────────────────────────────────────────────────────